open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 using var meterProvider = Sdk.CreateMeterProviderBuilder()
     // The following enables instruments from Meter
     // named "MyCompany.MyProduct.MyLibrary" only.
-    .AddSource("MyCompany.MyProduct.MyLibrary")
+    .AddMeter("MyCompany.MyProduct.MyLibrary")
     // The following enables instruments from all Meters
     // whose name starts with  "AbcCompany.XyzProduct.".
-    .AddSource("AbcCompany.XyzProduct.*")
+    .AddMeter("AbcCompany.XyzProduct.*")
     .Build();
 ```

 See [Program.cs](./Program.cs) for complete example.

 **Note:**
-A common mistake while configuring `MeterProvider` is forgetting to add all
+A common mistake while configuring `MeterProvider` is forgetting to add the
-`Meter`s to the provider.
-It is recommended to leverage the wild card
+required `Meter`s to the provider.
+It is recommended to leverage the wildcard
 subscription model where it makes sense.
 For example, if your application is
 expecting to enable instruments from a number of libraries from a company "Abc",
-the you can use `AddSource("Abc.*")` to enable all meters whose name starts
+the you can use `AddMeter("Abc.*")` to enable all meters whose name starts with
-with "Abc.".
+"Abc.".

 ### View